-- 8.25 The separation distances achieved do allow for relief between the existing and proposed built forms and offers separation distances which are generally a characteristic of the context of the area. - 8.26 The thrust of Local Plan Policy DM10.4 seeks to retain the existing suburban character of areas where backland development is proposed within the existing rear gardens of buildings.
+- 8.24 The separation distances achieved do allow for relief between the existing and proposed built forms and offers separation distances which are generally a characteristic of the context of the area. - 8.25 The thrust of Local Plan Policy DM10.4 seeks to retain the existing suburban character of areas where backland development is proposed within the existing rear gardens of buildings.
 Whilst the proposed development would result in additional coverage of the site, a significant amount of green space would be left for the purposes of private amenity spaces.
 Along with the soft landscaping proposals, it is considered that the development would ensure that the site retains its verdant character which contributes positively to the suburban character of the area.
-For major applications, the London Plan sets out a requirement for "urban greening," with a target Urban Greening Factor (UGF) of 0.4.
-The proposed landscaping plan explains how a UGF of 0.56 will be achieved, which exceeds the target and is acceptable.
-A detailed landscaping plan (including maintenance) is required by a planning condition, and details of lighting are also required by a condition to balance the need for lighting with the requirement to avoid light pollution (also see TREES, LANDSCAPING AND BIODIVERSITY).

-8.27 Overall, it is considered that the height, scale, and siting of the proposed development would optimise the site for redevelopment in line with London Plan Policy H1 and DM10.11.
+8.26 Overall, it is considered that the height, scale, and siting of the proposed development would optimise the site for redevelopment in line with London Plan Policy H1 and DM10.11.
 The development has been sensitively designed to ensure, that the site is sympathetic and responds to the suburban character of the surrounding area and would therefore be policy compliant.